Geographie-cites/mobiliscope/README.md

 * The search tool by municipality/city name has been improved: district associated with the searched commune is now automatically selected in the geovisualization.

+## v4.2. - ONLINE -
+Extensive reorganisation of the software architecture, consisting mainly of a refactoring of the web code in order to guarantee stability, efficiency and durability of the tool and to facilitate future developments.
+Refactoring of the R code for the construction of data read by the Mobiliscope.
+These data have also been reorganised and simplified.

+In addition:
+* For choropleth maps, modification of the discretization methods now carried out "on the fly" city by city thanks to the [geostats.js](https://github.com/simogeo/geostats) library.
+New class boundaries may consequently differ from those of v4.1, in particular for the indicators "Sex", "Area/Residence" and "Activity" whose class boundaries were previously similar for all cities.

+* Introduction of stricter rules for the removal of double counts (i.e. respondents counted twice in the same district at a given hour) in order to correct some hourly estimates.
+These corrections mainly affect Canadian cities, and are very marginally in French and Latin American cities.

+* Simplification of map and chart titles.

+* Creation of a [Zenodo record](https://zenodo.org/record/7822016#.ZD6uS87P1PY) gathering all the data proposed in open-data in.

 # Future developments